Langzzzzzz/DailyPlus/README.md

 	5. user login
 	5. UI design
 	6. 图表展示账单

+What is your project?
+A: Our project is an accounting mobile app.

+Why is it interesting?
+A:

+Describe and justify your project selection.
+Why does this project make sense in a mobile form factor?
+A: People use their phones every day and usually use their phones to pay, so our group want to create an account mobile app.
+This is the portability of using a mobile phone.
+Thus, people do not need to record the daily bill on their computer every day.
+Because  often mobile phone are people’s first choice.

 	1.What are the functional properties of your system？ 1.1 Generate bills to PDF.
 	1.2 Executing password.